Heinrich-Curtis/SmoothstackTraining/Day13/README.txt

 STATUS
 ----------------------------------
-Complete (not actually entirely, but close enough that I'll just say so now).
-Valgrind reports not memory issues or leaks.
+Complete.Valgrind reports not memory issues or leaks.

 ISSUES
 ----------------------------------